Come for the Programs . . .

 Donations to Old Guard are welcome and greatly appreciated (although they are not tax deductible).

-February Program Chair – Pete Bolton
+May Program Chair - Tom Mulligan

 For speaker photos, visit us on facebook